JordanMarr/ReactiveElmish.Avalonia/README.md

 * The existing Elmish.WPF `DictionaryViewModel` was not able to bind to DataGrid row columns.
 The workarounds were pretty cumbersome, imo.
 Having more typical view models resolves this issue.
 * Elmish.Avalonia now takes a dependency on the Avalonia.ReactiveUI library.
 (The new `ReactiveElmishViewModel` class inherits from `ReactiveObject`.)
 Since this is the default view model library for Avalonia, this makes it easier to take advantage of existing patterns when needed.

-# Sample App
-The included sample app shows a obligatory Elmish counter app, and also the Avalonia DataGrid control.

 ## Design View
 Don't forget to install the "Avalonia for Visual Studio 2022" extension.
 JetBrains Rider also supports Avalonia previews out-of-the-box!